Navigating the new U.S Tariffs: What Business Need to Know

 6. Engage with Your Customers: Communicate transparently with your customers about the tariffs and how they will affect pricing.
 Work with customers to find mutually agreeable solutions, such as sharing the increased costs or exploring alternative products.

-7. Diversify Your Markets: Look for opportunities to expand sales to other international markets less impacted by the U.S.-China trade tensions.
+7. Diversify Your Markets.
+Look for opportunities to expand sales to other international markets less impacted by the U.S.-China trade tensions.
 Reduce reliance on the U.S. market by focusing on growth in other regions.

 8. Stay Informed: These tariffs are part of a broader strategy that could shift frequently.
 Keep an eye on policy changes and market trends to stay ahead.